ECNP Networks and Thematic Working Groups (TWGs)

-Only through effective collaboration among highly qualified experts, focused on basic, preclinical, and clinical research, can advances in our understanding of the biology and pathology of the brain be translated into new and personalised treatments of brain disorders.
+Only through effective collaboration among highly qualified experts, focused on basic, preclinical, and clinical research, advances in our understanding of the biology and pathology of the brain can be translated into new and personalised treatments of brain disorders.

 ECNP Networks bring together researchers with different expertise across Europe to foster successful collaboration and sharing of ideas, discoveries and practices in translational neuroscience.
 The overarching aim of ECNP Networks is to facilitate the collection of essential biological, clinical and therapeutic data in a standardised way to guarantee their robustness, reproducibility and translatability.

 The Networks form a matrix of disease-oriented and transnosological groups.

 ECNP disease-oriented Networks promote the study of specific disorders of the brain (such as schizophrenia, bipolar disorders, anxiety- and stress-related disorders, ADHD and others), to develop new methods of diagnosis and treatment in patients.

 ECNP transnosological Networks are instead oriented towards themes or methodologies whose applications may comprise different brain diseases and several aspects of translational neuroscience (such as preclinical studies and experimental medicine for the development of new drugs).